-- 13.1 In determining material injury to the SACU industry the Commission shall consider whether there has been a significant depression and/or suppression of the SACU industry's prices.

-- 13.2 In its determination of material injury the Commission shall further consider whether there have been significant changes in the domestic performance of the SACU industry in respect of the following potential injury factors:
+- 13.1 In determining material injury to the SACU industry the Commission shall consider whether there has been a significant depression and/or suppression of the SACU industry's prices. - 13.2 In its determination of material injury the Commission shall further consider whether there have been significant changes in the domestic performance of the SACU industry in respect of the following potential injury factors:

 - (a) sales volume;

 - (b) profit and loss;

 - (c) output;

 - (d) market share;

 - (e) productivity;

 - (f) return on investments;

 - (g) capacity utilisation;

-- (h) cash flow:
+- (h) cash flow;

-- (i) inventories; - (j) employment; - (k) wages; - (l) growth; - (m) ability to raise capital or investments; and - (n) any other relevant factors placed before the Commission. - 13.3 The Commission may require any additional information on injury from the SACU industry at any stage during an investigation. - 13.4 Each of the factors mentioned in subsections 1 and 2 shall be considered for the product under investigation only or, where such analysis is not possible, for the narrowest group of products for which such analysis can be made.
+- (i) inventories;

+- (j) employment;

+- (k) wages;

+- (l) growth;

+- (m) ability to raise capital or investments;

+- (n) whether there has been an increased burden on the Government's support programmes; and - (o) any other relevant factors placed before the Commission. - 13.3 The Commission may require any additional information on injury from the SACU industry at any stage during an investigation. - 13.4 Each of the factors mentioned in subsections 1 and 2 shall be considered for the product under investigation only or, where such analysis is not possible, for the narrowest group of products for which such analysis can be made.
 Only if no such information is available will the Commission consider the information for the company as a whole, and then with special circumspection.